return42/sphkerneldoc/linux_src_doc/kernel/rcu/tree_c.rst

 Exit idle mode, in other words, -enter- the mode in which RCU read-side critical sections can occur.

-We crowbar the ->dynticks_nesting field to DYNTICK_TASK_NEST to allow for the possibility of usermode upcalls messing up our count of interrupt nesting level during the busy period that is just now starting.

 If you add or remove a call to \ :c:func:`rcu_idle_exit`\ , be sure to test with CONFIG_RCU_EQS_DEBUG=y.